OnlyUnknown/Logistic/README.md

 # Tookan
-note:Tasks aren't added yet.
-note: Tasks need to have the controllers and models
 note: Have to add devise and can can can framework
+note: Add the devise to and existing modelr